Home

 ANSWER:

 There are several "fixes".
-The least intrusive is to use a "Silver Oxide Cell" Eveready (357) and a spacer to take up the difference in length.
-The cell lasts about a year and does not requires any internal modifications to the camera.
+The least intrusive is to use a replacement battery of the same voltage and a spacer to take up the difference in length.
+The battery lasts about a 1-2 years and does not requires any internal modifications to the camera.
 It is quite a bit shorter so a spacer is required.
 The spacer which is inserted first should be insulated.
-Some kits use flat washers as spacers.
-Out kit uses a double insulated aluminum "slug" spacer which goes in first.
-Then Silver Oxide cell is inserted with the PLUS (+) sign showing.
-Then the cap is screwed in.
-No other modifications or recalibration is necessary.

 See kit here: